AS2OpenAS2TutorialEDISetup

 Fix: Always start OpenAS2 from its installation directory.
 Verify that lib/ contains the JAR files that shipped with the distribution.
 If you moved or renamed files, re-extract from the original zip.

-"Connection refused" When Sending
+"Connection refused" when sending

 Your partner's AS2 URL is wrong, their server is down, or a firewall is blocking the connection.